-As a child, my parents were passionate about community and our house was open to family, friends, neighbours and often strangers (people who just aren’t friends yet!)
+As a child, my parents were passionate about community and our house was open to family, friends, neighbours and new acquaintances.
 The kitchen was the hub of all activity.
-Sharing in the food prep, squishing 10 around a 6-seater table and passing the plates piled with food, taught me that food + mouths = full tummies, heads and hearts.
+We’d share in the food prep, squish ten people around a six-seater table and pass plates with fresh vegetables, grains, fish, meat and fruits.
+Sometimes the menu was excellent, at other time, it was simple sustenance but it wasn’t always the food that was the main attraction.

-Pottery is historically intertwined with food and I loved hearing the stories of who gave this plate, how Grammy bought that bowl while travelling in Hong Kong and seeing the special china come out and even better – when I turned 10, being able to actually use those pink floral print dinner plates with the gold rimmed edges with the adults.
+Pottery is historically intertwined with food and I enjoyed hearing the stories of who gave this plate, how Grammy bought that bowl while travelling in Hong Kong and especially seeing the special china come out.
+It was a significant moment when I turned ten and I was able to use those ornate, floral print dinner plates with the gold rimmed edges with the adults.

 Especially in this fast paced world, I’d like to think that even if you are eating or drinking alone, when you use a handmade vessel, that isn’t the case – you are in good company and the Maker is oh so happy to be sharing in that moment with you.

-Rachel – proud designer and artisan maker of Servant Ceramics.
+Rachel – designer and artisan maker of Servant Ceramics.